eth-educators/ethstaker-guides/merge-ropsten.md

     --metrics \
     --validator-monitor-auto \
     --jwt-secrets="/var/lib/goethereum/jwtsecret" \
-    --terminal-total-difficulty-override 100000000000000000000000
+    --terminal-total-difficulty-override 50000000000000000

 [Install]
 WantedBy=multi-user.target
 ```

 Notice the `terminal-total-difficulty-override` configuration option in this service definition.
-Right now, that TTD value (100000000000000000000000) will not be reached.
-It is a very large value **that will need to be changed before June 8th 2022**, when the Merge is expected to happen, for the actual real value.
-That new value will be published a few hours before the merge on Ropsten.
+This TTD value (50000000000000000) was recently decided [by the community](https://blog.ethereum.org/2022/06/03/ropsten-merge-ttd/).

 Make the JWT secret readable by all so our beacon node client can access it.